AlejandroMu/PlantaPiloto/Code/java/ReadME.md

     database.password=IngSwI40PWD
     ```

+    **Note:** *The default ports for the system are 1804 for drivers and 1704 for managerServer.
+Before proceeding, please verify that the system firewall allows traffic for these ports.*

     When you have verified thar properties are right, run:

 * Local
     ```bash